Vidal López: Mexico League (1943–1945)

-López continued his winning ways in the Mexican League from 1943 through 1945.
-There were just too many good ballplayers, and not only from Mexico.
+López continued his success in the Mexican League from 1943 through 1945.
+There were just too many accomplished ballplayers, and not only from Mexico.
 The homegrown Mexican players included former Philadelphia Phillies and Washington Senators infielder Chile Gómez, as well as future American League champion bat Bobby Ávila, to name a few.

 All Mexican league teams were also strengthened by an abundance of Cuban talent such as former Senators catcher Mike Guerra, who played and managed, while the versatile Martín Dihigo managed, pitched and excelled at second base.
 Ultimately, López improved at least from the perspective of his long term development as a two-way player, so he joined the league with the Industriales de Monterrey, where he formed a battery with future Hall of Fame catcher Roy Campanella.

 López resulted victorious in his Mexican debut, compiling a 16-12 record with a 2.08 ERA and also hitting a .304 average in 78 games as an outfielder, while leading all pitchers in ERA and tying for fifth for the most wins.

 In 1944, he again was a two-way star for Monterrey, batting a .280 average with 11 home runs and 60 RBI in 85 games, ranking also second with 23 stolen bases and tying for third in homers.
 As a pitcher, he fashioned a mark of 13-14 with a decent 3.70 ERA.

 At the time, López was enjoying the best moment of his career, but then things began to change.
 Between Venezuela, Cuba, Puerto Rico and Mexico, López had worked close to 1,000 innings in his previous four years, a considerable amount of usage for anyone, but especially for a pitcher who was then only in his early twenties.

 As a result, López was suffering from arm fatigue and a sore elbow in 1945, ending with a 0-1 record and a 9.00 ERA in only seven innings of work for Monterrey.
 Additionally, his offensive production declined as the season progressed, while batting .270 in limited action as an outfielder.